nuacm/Website-Master/README.md

 ## Deployment

 This application is deployed with Heroku.
-Master automatically deploys to the staging application, which can then be promoted to production.
-The current production URL is [nuacm.herokuapp.com](https://nuacm.herokuapp.com)
+Master automatically deploys to the [staging application](https://nuacm-staging.herokuapp.com), which can then be promoted to [production](https://nuacm.herokuapp.com).

 ## Built With